 For broader home construction cost context, see our cost of custom homes in Lake Wylie, SC guide.

 Not every custom home builder has experience managing the regulatory complexity of a Lake Wylie waterfront build.
 The permit sequence, the relationship with Duke Energy Lake Services, the coordination between dock contractor and home construction schedule, and the site work required at the shoreline are all areas where experience matters enormously.
-Hiring a builder who is learning the Duke Energy process on your project adds risk, time, and cost.

 We have built waterfront homes with private docks throughout Lake Wylie, SC and carry relationships with the specialized dock contractors who operate in this market.
 We understand the sequencing, we manage the permit applications, and we coordinate construction of both structures as a single integrated project.
-Our site planning service begins with a complete site analysis that addresses lake setbacks, Duke Energy shoreline elevation, dock placement, and home orientation simultaneously.

 - Choose a builder with documented Lake Wylie waterfront experience — the regulatory process is not the place to learn on the job.